"

 II.
 Plural of Russian Nouns

 Nouns are typically pluralized by changing the ending of the singular noun.
-You probably noticed.
-What the ending changes to depends on two things: gender and spelling of the Nominative form of the noun.
+How the ending changes depends on two things: gender and spelling of the Nominative form of the noun.

 • Masculine and Feminine nouns are usually made plural by adding or depending on spelling, to the end of the noun stem.